stripe/poncho/README.md

 As you can see in the example above, you can override params and return a custom response.

-When the `Resource` instance is converted into JSON the appropriate params will be used and serialized.
+When the `Resource` instance is converted into JSON, the appropriate params will be used and serialized.

 ```ruby
 class ChargeResource < Poncho::Resource